 Objects and scope of TPA

-the act defines and amends the law relating to the transfer of property by act of parties.
-The Act does not cover transfer of property by operation of law.
+the act defines and amends the law relating to the transfer of property by the act of parties.
+The Act does not cover the transfer of property by operation of law.
 Further, transfer of property by act of parties again may be inter vivos or testamentary.
-Inter vivos transfer means the transfer between two living persons whereas testamentary transfer to transfer by will etc.
+Inter vivos transfer means the transfer between two living persons, whereas testamentary transfer to transfer by will etc.

 The Transfer of Property Act, 1882 covers only inter vivos transfers.
-Testamentary transfers are governed by the Indian Succession Act, 1925.
+Testamentary transfers are governed by the Indian Succession Act of 1925.